-Amniotic fluid fills the amniotic sac, a bag inside a woman’s uterus (womb) where an unborn baby will develop.
-The sac provides protection and a constant temperature for the baby to grow in, as well as giving the baby fluids so it can breathe, swallow and develop its muscoskeletal system.
+Amniotic fluid fills the amniotic sac, which is a bag inside a woman’s uterus (womb) where an unborn baby will develop.
+The amniotic sac provides protection and a constant temperature for the baby to grow in, in addition to providing the baby fluids so that they can breathe, swallow, and develop their musculoskeletal system.

-It is sometimes referred to as the membranes, as the sac is made of two membranes; the amnion and the chorion.
-There are several infections and complications that the amniotic sac is vulnerable to during pregnancy and birth.
+The amniotic sac is sometimes referred to as the membranes, as the sac is made of two membranes; the amnion and the chorion.
+There are several infections and complications that the amniotic sac is vulnerable to during both pregnancy and birth.

 Image Credit: Alila Medical Media / Shutterstock

 Within days of conception, the amniotic sac will form and fill with fluid.
-At the beginning the fluid mainly consists of water, but the baby will pass small amounts of urine into the fluid from around 10 weeks of pregnancy.
-The fluid is a clear, pale-straw color.
+At the beginning of fetal development, the amniotic fluid will mainly consist of water.
+As the fetus continues to develop, it will pass small amounts of urine into the fluid from around 10 weeks of pregnancy onwards.
+Amniotic fluid is a clear, pale straw color.

-Either before or during labor, the amniotic sac will break, and the amniotic fluid will drain through the vagina, either gradually or in a sudden rush.
-This process is commonly known as when one’s ‘waters break’.
-The risk of infection increases after the amniotic sac breaks, so medical attention should be sought quickly.
+Either before or during labor, the amniotic sac will break and the amniotic fluid will drain through the vagina, either gradually or in a sudden rush.
+This process is commonly known as when a woman's ‘water breaks.’
+The risk of infection increases after the amniotic sac breaks; therefore, medical attention should be sought quickly.